abbasalshalchi/AMK-Hurryapp-3/README.md

-## AMK-Hurryapp-3
+## Introduction

-This is a repository used to store the projects & quizes made for the **Hurryapp 3 Hackathon**.
+This is a repository used to store the project made for the **Hurryapp 3 Hackathon**.